 Histograms: Do not include histograms with three-dimensional blocks or shading as this can make interpretation difficult.

-Colour illustrations: It is the policy of Addiction for authors to pay the full cost for reproducing colour artwork.
+Colour illustrations: Authors are expected to pay the full cost for reproducing colour artwork.
 Therefore, please note that if there is colour artwork in your manuscript when it is accepted for publication, Wiley-Blackwell require you to complete and return a colour work agreement form before your paper can be published.
 Please note we can only accepted original copies of the form.
 Faxed or scanned forms are not acceptable.

 Preparation of electronic figures for publication: Although low quality images are adequate for review purposes, print publication requires high quality images to prevent the final product being blurred or fuzzy.
 Submit EPS (lineart) or TIFF (halftone/photographs) files only.
 MS PowerPoint and Word Graphics are unsuitable for printed pictures.
 Do not use pixel-oriented programmes.
 Scans (TIFF only) should have a resolution of 300 dpi (halftone) or 600 to 1200 dpi (line drawings) in relation to the reproduction size (see below).
 EPS files should be saved with fonts embedded (and with a TIFF preview if possible).
 For scanned images, the scanning resolution (at final image size) should be as follows to ensure good reproduction: lineart: >600 dpi; half-tones (including gel photographs): >300 dpi; figures containing both halftone and line images: >600 dpi.
 Further information can be obtained at Wiley-Blackwell ’s Electronic Artwork Guidelines.

-Supplementary files: Additional material such as video clips, lengthy appendices (e.g. extensive reference lists or mathematical formulae/calculations), etc., that are relevant to a particular article but not suitable or essential for the print edition of the journal, may also be considered for publication.
-Please refer to all supporting information in the manuscript using Table S1, Figure S1, etc, and supply such information as separate files (i.e. not embedded within the main manuscript).
-Further information on suitable file formats etc. may be found here.
+Supporting information: Additional material such as video clips and lengthy appendices (e.g. extensive reference lists or mathematical formulae/calculations), that are relevant to a particular article but not suitable or essential for the print edition of the journal, may also be considered for publication.
+Please refer to all supporting information in the manuscript using Table S1, Figure S1, etc., and supply such information as separate files (i.e. not embedded within the main manuscript).
+Further information on suitable file formats etc. may be found at Author Services.

 English-language editing: If English is not the first language of authors, they are advised to have their manuscript edited by a native English speaker before submission.
 However, we will do our best to accommodate papers from authors in countries where the resources do not exist for this.